Mapping trust

 Europe’s hidden security debt

 Europe likes to think it is safe and secure.
 In reality, much of its critical infrastructure is running on borrowed time.
 Old systems, fragmented responsibility, and perverse incentives have left a security debt that, if left unpaid, could affect millions of lives.
 Some sectors carry heavier debt than others, and the consequences of ignoring it grow by the day.
 Healthcare, energy, and transport carry the heaviest burdens.
 The patient-facing nightmare Hospitals and clinics are the most visible examples of this precarious state.
 Every day, lives depend on machines and systems conceived in a different era, when floppy disks were a mark of sophistication.
-Electronic health records, imaging machines, and ICU monitors often run on unsupported operating systems, and many hospitals are uncertain which devices are even connected to their networks.
+Many hospitals run EHRs, imaging machines, and ICU monitors on unsupported systems, often unaware which devices are networked.
 Vendors supplying medical technology have rarely been held accountable for security, and procurement contracts tend to value cost or certification above protection against cyberattacks. ...

 September 11, 2025 · 6 min